-Savannah Walker Smith is an Associate at Taylor Porter, where she practices in various areas of general commercial litigation.
+Savannah Walker Smith is an Associate at Taylor Porter, where she practices in various areas of commercial litigation, general/tort litigation, insurance defense, criminal defense, and family law.
 Savannah is admitted to practice in all Louisiana state courts, in the United States District Courts for the Middle, Eastern, and Western Districts of Louisiana.

 Before entering her legal practice, Savannah was a judicial law clerk for the Honorable Magistrate Judge Kathleen Kay at the United States District Court for the Western District of Louisiana (Lake Charles division), gaining experience in federal and state criminal matters; Section 1983 civil rights litigation; and commercial contract disputes.
 Through various law firm clerkships, including at Taylor Porter, Savannah gained further experience in professional legal responsibility, ethics and disciplinary proceedings, criminal defense, family law, commercial litigation, medical malpractice, healthcare compliance, general liability defense, governmental liability, and maritime.